-After building her reputation in the United Kingdom from 2011 she returned to Singapore, where her family has its roots, and gained phenomenal global recognition by becoming the first woman in history to perform a full legal burlesque show in Singapore in January 2015 after 4 years of campaigning, becoming a household name in the region.
+Sukki Singapora built her reputation in the United Kingdom from 2011.
+She then returned to Singapore, where her family has its roots, and gained phenomenal global recognition.
+She did this by becoming the first woman in history to perform a full legal burlesque show in Singapore in January 2015.
+It took four years of campaigning to become a household name in the region.

-Sukki Singapora was nominated and shortlisted as a Role Model in the Arts at London’s Asian Women of Achievement Awards and, by July 2015, was awarded the ultimate Burlesque accolade, an invitation to perform as a ‘Mover, Shaker and Innovator’ at her induction into the Burlesque Hall of Fame in Las Vegas.
-At the end of 2015 she was named ‘The Biggest Arts Hero’ in Singapore by Time Out Magazine.
+Sukki Singapora was nominated and shortlisted as a Role Model in the Arts at London’s Asian Women of Achievement Awards.
+Then in July 2015 she was awarded the ultimate Burlesque accolade.
+She got an invitation to perform as a ‘Mover, Shaker and Innovator’ at her induction into the Burlesque Hall of Fame in Las Vegas.
+At the end of 2015 she was named ‘The Biggest Arts Hero’ in Singapore by Time Out magazine.

 Sukki Singapora is known for her lavish, quirky and elaborate performances and costumes, which bring a modern twist to the timeless art of burlesque.
-From a classic burlesque performance atop of the world’s largest “Giant Diamond Ring,” to a cheeky pop twist with 11ft high unicorns, she’s fully in control of her image and designs and pushes the boundaries of what is burlesque and what it means to be a star these days.
+There’s her classic burlesque performance atop of the world’s largest giant diamond ring.
+Then there’s a cheeky pop twist with 11ft high unicorns.
+She’s fully in control of her image and designs and pushes the boundaries of what burlesque is and what it means to be a star these days.

-As a result, she’s performed across the world for celebrities and dignitaries alike, gaining recognition from Bill Gates, Desmond Tutu and Buckingham Palace, the First Burlesque Artist in history ever to be invited for tea by the Royals.
+As a result, she has performed across the world for celebrities and dignitaries alike.
+She has gained recognition from Bill Gates, Desmond Tutu and Buckingham Palace.
+She’s also the first burlesque artist in history ever to be invited for tea by the Royals.

-She’s known as ‘one of the most beautiful women in burlesque’ while Mashable has referred to her as ‘the kind of person who electrifies the internet’ and Facebook chose her to represent ‘what International Women’s Day was all about.’
+She’s known as, “One of the most beautiful women in burlesque.”
+While Mashable has referred to her as, “The kind of person who electrifies the internet.”
+Whereas, Facebook chose her to represent “What International Women’s Day was all about.”

 We’re proud to call Sukki a friend and a superstar in the making.

-Meanwhile, keep an eye out on her Instagram/sukkisingapora to keep up to date with her upcoming shows.
+Meanwhile, keep an eye out on Instagram/sukkisingaporato keep up to date with her upcoming shows.